huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 * LIMIT: If applicable, specify a maximum spending limit in NOK that can be consumed over the spending period (see below).
 * TYPE: For the soft and hard limit type, notifications will be sent to the Invoice Contact and Data Space Leader at consumption of approximately 50%, 90% and 100%.
 For the hard limit type, services will be temporarily deactivated if consumption exceeds the limit.
-* PERIOD: This is the period in days for which the limit is applied.
-The default is per ninety days.

 **Signatures**